AlemTuzlak/react-igniter/README.md

 Running the config setup will generate a config file in your current project directory with default presets which allows you to skip questions in the CLI, like choosing if you want to generate js/ts each time.
 Each time a new release is out the config file will be updated accordingly and you can just update it with the command already there.

+### **CLI Options**

+- `-u` - Adding this flag tells the CLI to check if there is a newer version of the package and if there is, asks you if you want to upgrade.

 ## How to get it up and running?

 The whole installation is very simple.
 To use it you will need to have node installed and you can pull it in with the following command: